telerik/winforms-docs/pivotgrid/customizing-appearance/formatting-appearance.md

 ---
-title: Formatting appearance
+title: Formatting Appearance
-page_title: Formatting appearance | UI for WinForms Documentation
+page_title: Formatting Appearance | RadPivotGrid
-description: Formatting appearance
+description: This article shows how you can change the appearance of specific cells.
 slug: winforms/pivotgrid/formatting-appearance
 tags: formatting,appearance
 published: True